Benefits of Testosterone You Didn't Know About

 Interrupted, irregular, or inadequate amounts of sleep can disrupt your body’s cycle and hinder its ability to create testosterone.

-While getting adequate sleep cannot boost your body to high levels of T, it is one step you can take to help prevent your levels from dropping lower.
+While getting adequate sleep cannot boost your body to higher levels of T, it is one step you can take to help prevent your levels from dropping lower.

 Reduce Your Stress